 Second, predict the employee's frame of reference — beyond "more," what is the catalyst for the conversation?
 What is the employee's pay history?
 Did someone else get a raise and now the employee feels left behind?
 Are there broader pay issues circling the company (e.g., gender pay gaps)?
 Are they in a position to change jobs or even careers?

 Third, be prepared for the employee to leave the conversation dissatisfied (but, hopefully, not disengaged).

 Lastly, be prepared for a follow-up conversation and suggest one proactively.
 These are difficult conversations, and employees may seek outside support (co-workers, friends, family).
 Those supportive conversations, where friends and family are trying to help by asking questions like, "Did you ask about X?" or commenting, "That's not right," may trigger the need for another conversation — and that's a good thing.
 More dialogue allows you to continue to listen, make the employee feel heard, and reinforce your point of view and message.

 RA - Great advice and some practical steps that managers can take.
 What do you think is the number one mistake managers make when talking to their employees about compensation?

-KP - I think it's probably underestimating the personal nature of these conversations.
+KP - I think it's probably underestimating the personal nature of these conversations and that employees are often uncomfortable having these conversation too.
 Facts are important, and managers need to remain calm and professional.
 But remember and try to connect with the fact that employees are not thinking about compensation analysis, compa-ratios, HR metrics, or budgets.
 They may be thinking about paying for food, college, a vacation, or taking care of their aging parents.